tiacsys/bridle/boards/shields/waveshare_lcd/doc/index.rst

 Overview
 ********

-The Waveshare LCD modules are avaliable in different sizes and resolutions.
+The Waveshare LCD modules are available in different sizes and resolutions.
 Nearly all displays comes with a special LCD controller wired over SPI up to the board by free wiring.